 Had he landed the Joshua v Parker winner, Wilder would have been only one victory away from fully unifying at heavyweight for the first time.

-Against Joshua, Wilder was the favorite.
+Sadly for Wilder, the direction of his career altered when Joshua walked away from talks.
 Tyson Fury, on the other hand, was a different story entirely.

-Bravery got the better of him, and he opted to begin a feud with Fury.
-The real option was to wait and put pressure on AJ to fight him after Povetkin.
+Many say bravery got the better of Wilder.
+He opted to begin a feud with Fury when the real option was to wait and pressure AJ to fight him after Povetkin.

-It didn’t turn out that away and within nine months, Wilder was 40-0-1.
+It didn’t turn out that way, and within nine months, Wilder was 40-0-1.
 Fast forward another thirteen months, and that record dropped to 42-1-1.